liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 3. Save the file.

-Once you've installed these dependencies and configured the `config.ini` file, start the server profile you created for @product@.
+Once you've installed these dependencies and configured the `config.ini` file, start the server profile you created for @sharepoint@.
 Once it starts, you're ready to configure your database.

 ## Database Configuration

 If you want WebSphere to manage the database connections, follow the instructions below.
-Note this is not necessary if you plan to use @product@'s standard database configuration; in that case, skip this section.
+Note this is not necessary if you plan to use @sharepoint@'s standard database configuration; in that case, skip this section.
 See the [Using the Built-in Data Sources](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#using-the-built-in-data-source) section for more article.

-You'll set your database information in @product@'s setup wizard after the install.
+You'll set your database information in @sharepoint@'s setup wizard after the install.

-| **Note:** Although @product@'s embedded database is fine for testing purposes,
+| **Note:** Although @sharepoint@'s embedded database is fine for testing purposes,
-| you **should not** use it for production @product@ instances.
+| you **should not** use it for sharepointion @sharepoint@ instances.

 ![Figure 3: WebSphere JDBC providers](../../images-dxp/websphere-jdbc-providers.png)